 - Pest Control Business County Registration (fillable) Opens a New Window.

 - Pesticide Resources - Pest Management Practices for Marijuana Growers

 - Opens a New Window.
 Pesticide Resources - Pesticide Use on Marijuana

 - Pesticide Safety: A Reference Manual for Private Applicators, 2nd Ed.

 - Structural Pest Control Business / Qualifying Manager Registration - fillable Opens a New Window.

 - Fair Packaging and Labeling Act Opens a New Window.

 - Nursery Stock License Application (PDF)

-- Weights & Measures Regulatory Requirements for Medical Cannabis
+- Weights & Measures Regulatory Requirements for Cannabis

 You may now pay online or in person with a credit card.
-Credit card payments will incur a convenience fee charged by Official Payments Corporation for the convenience, not Humboldt County.
+Credit card payments will incur a convenience fee charged by Heartland Corporation for the convenience, not Humboldt County.